jessuni/shikwasa/README.md

 (Optional) Choose from `auto`, `metadata` and `none`.
 For details view [MDN Doumentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio#attr-preload).

+When set to `none`, Shikwasa's behavior will be slightly different from that of the native `<audio>` element in Webkit browsers: unlike the native one that will request audio source even when `preload = none`, Shikwasa will not trigger any request until the audio is played – to prevent uneccessary requests and ensure the same behavior across all browsers.

 - type: `String`
 - default: `metadata`

 ### speedOptions

 (Optional) The playback speed range.
-Each value of the array should be between the range of 0.25 to 5.0, or will likely be ignored by certain browsers
+Each value of the array should be between the range of 0.25 to 5.0, or will likely be ignored by certain browsers.
 - type: `Array`
 - default: `[0.5, 0.75, 1.25, 1.5]`